 I don't know how many FBI agents there are in the world, but that's got to be a pretty good chunk of them.

-And I see what you're getting at, but the point is, the FBI is probably the closest thing to a civilian military organization that there is.
+And I see what you're getting at, but the point is the FBI is probably the closest thing to a civilian military organization that there is.

 And they're going to follow orders.

-Well, the two agents that came out to see him, when they saw where he was and looked out and saw what he was looking at, and when he told them he saw the thing maneuver hard left, they got extremely excited.
+Well, the two agents that came out to see him, when they saw where he was and looked out and saw what he was looking at, and when he told them they saw the thing maneuver hard left, they got extremely excited.

-not to be seen again.
+They apparently went running back to headquarters not to be seen again.

-I mean, the fact is that they come in with the reports, but if the top guys are not going
+I mean, the fact is that they come in with the reports, but if the top guys are not going to do anything with it.

 I didn't bother trying to track down the individual guy.

-But I can tell you this, the FBI has 96 eyewitnesses that literally saw something leave the surface,
+But I can tell you this, the FBI has 96 eyewitnesses that literally saw something leave the surface, climb up, track outbound, and intercept Flight 800.

 And they will not allow the American people to know what the names of those 96 people are.